KaosesBanerlord/Bannerlord.Templates.Kaoses/README.md

 ## Uninstalling
 run `dotnet new uninstall Bannerlord.Templates.Kaoses` alternativly run `dotnet new -u` to list all uninstall commands

+## Packaging
+changee NugetsOutput to a folder in Bannerlord.Templates.Kaoses.csproj then in a terminal at the src folder run `dotnet pack`.
+The nuget file will be copied to the output folder

 ## Creating a new Module